cybersecuritycloud/sasanka/README.md

 Replace localhost and 8081 to your Kong AdminHost and Port each other.

+Almost plugins have config.tags on config field.
+This tags can use to handle response when detected.
+You can handle detected response to any custom response or you can select that request won’t be blocked and output only logs.

+If you want more information, see each plugin’s schema.lua.

 ### ssk-pm

 Pattern matching is performed for patterns read in the settings.